This build was a unique experience for us as the customer asked to use the Voxativ PiFe wood cone driver, that to date we did not try…

-The Leonidas XO was made ready to AC-1.6 configuration and as all was connected and set was turned on, it was clear we need to reduce the L value a bit to get the high bass / low mid to place.
+Leonidas XO for AC-1.6 configuration was set.
+It was immediately clear we need to increase the L value a bit to let the PiFe put the high bass / low mid to place.
 L2 was removed too and that’s it !
 All the rest stayed without a change !
 Trio15 Voxativ PiFe started singing and did it 24/7 for a week !
 Full body but with all the finesse Voxativ drivers have !
 True sonic heaven.

-Dismounting the drivers and sending them was not easy but knowing what pleasure these will provide their new owners compensated on the ‘missing’ feeling…
+Dismounting the drivers and sending them was not easy but knowing what pleasure these will provide to their new owners compensated on the ‘letting go’ feeling…

 Thanks Tim for making the choice and sending us your pictures and feedback !, Ze’ev

 Tim W. quote: “I have listened to both the Voxativ Pi driver and the woofers separately and can state with certainty that there is magic in the crossover network.
 The system is extremely precise throughout the frequency range.
 Time-phase errors are nonexistent (to my ears).
 The sound is highly engaging.
 I haven’t yet experienced any listener fatigue.
 To the contrary.
 I’ve had to drag myself away from listening sessions.

 I have several sets of speakers, including the Gallo Reference 3.1s and Magnepan 1.7s pictured.
 Fine speakers all, but since the Pure Audio Project set arrived, I’ve been contemplating unloading the other speakers and therewith about half of my rig.
 I really listen only to your set anymore.
 My usual listening position is 9-10′ from each baffle, with the speakers spaced 9′ apart.
 Some might consider this nearfield but I get extremely good imaging, with a beautiful soundstage.